track-hub-team/track-hub-1/docs/selfhosted_cd.md

-## 2. Imagen Docker para Self-Hosted
+## 2. Docker Image for Self-Hosted

 - Dockerfile: `docker/images/Dockerfile.selfhosted`
 - Entrypoint: `docker/entrypoints/selfhosted_entrypoint.sh`
-- Características principales:
+- Main features:
-  - Espera a que MariaDB esté disponible (con TLS si se define `MARIADB_SSL_CA`)
+  - Waits for MariaDB to be available (with TLS if `MARIADB_SSL_CA` is set)
-  - Ejecuta migraciones Alembic
+  - Runs Alembic migrations
-  - **Ejecuta seeders automáticamente si detecta entorno de preproducción**
+  - **Automatically runs seeders if preproduction environment is detected**
-  - Arranca Gunicorn
+  - Starts Gunicorn

-**Nota sobre seeders:**
+**Note on seeders:**
-Si la variable de entorno `FLASK_ENV` es `preproduction` o `ENV` es `pre`, el entrypoint ejecutará automáticamente los seeders con `flask seed run`.
-Si no hay seeders o ya se aplicaron, lo omite sin error.
-En otros entornos, los seeders se saltan.
+If the environment variable `FLASK_ENV` is `preproduction` or `ENV` is `pre`, the entrypoint will automatically run the seeders with `flask seed run`.
+If there are no seeders or they have already been applied, it skips without error.
+In other environments, seeders are skipped.

 ---

-## 3. Configuración de Entornos
+## 3. Environment Configuration

-### Entorno PRE
+### PRE Environment

-- Usa la base de datos: `uvlhubdb`
+- Uses the database: `uvlhubdb`
-- Archivo de entorno: `/home/pabolimor/trackhub-pre.env`
+- Environment file: `/home/pabolimor/trackhub-pre.env`
-- Ejemplo de ejecución:
+- Example execution:

     ```sh
     docker run -d \